amcginlay/eks-demos/doc/04-set-variables/README.md

 # Set Variables

-From a terminal session inside your Cloud9 environment, prepare your EC2 variables file:
+From a terminal session inside your Cloud9 environment, prepare your EC2 variables file.
 ```bash
 cat > ~/.env << EOF
 alias k="kubectl"                                                           # a common shortcut for the CLI